Somatic Therapy Frequently Asked Questions

 Even after a session concludes, you might feel a little more sensitive than usual and sometimes might even feel a little worse - this can be because what we had previously not been aware of in our feelings or body, is now more on the surface where we can notice it.
 You might like to give yourself more space after a session, try and get an earlier rest that day or get some support with our self-care resources.

-How often and long should sessions be continued for?
+How often and long should sessions be continued for, how will I know I’m getting better?

 How do I know if somatic therapy is for me?